 During the stormy season, keep barrels at the ends of the house for water run off.
 This can be used to water the garden, water the animals and other outside things.

-I hate wasting water trying to wash my slimy, messy hands after mixing ingredients (for example, cookie dough or ground beef recipes, or removing meat off a bird).
+I hate wasting water trying to wash my slimy, messy hands after mixing ingredients.
 So just before I turn the water on to wash, I take a paper towel or paper napkins and wipe off as much of the mess from my hands and under my finger nails.
-You'll be surprised how much you remove from your hands, making it much easier to wash the remaining mess.

 A friend recently put me onto catching the water that my air conditioning unit produces.
 Living in Florida, I have been able to recycle at least two gallons of pure water daily.